08

 For the Data Flow, Data source, destination, and the data transformation are the major components and their functioning is highly different from a task.
 When Data is transformed into anything meaningful, it is done on the basis of logic how are components connected together, data management, etc.

 Both Control Flow and Data Flow work similar to an objective of processing objects and there are connectors to make a bridge among them.
-Still, there is an ocean of differences between both of the terms.
+Still, there is an ocean of differences between both of the terms that you will get to know in the upcoming paragraphs.
 For example, you cannot pass the data among components using control flow but it works as a task coordinator only.
-Here are some of the major objectives of the control flow.

 On the other side, Data Flow can split, merge, or branch tasks for parallel processing but it is absolutely different from the Control Flow in SSIS.
 Here are some of the most important features of Data Flow in SSIS.